mateolaszlo/nuiks/README.md

 # NUIKS Repository

-This repository contains coursework artifacts and the runnable `StudyVault` microservice MVP.

 ## StudyVault

 StudyVault is a full-stack file management demo built from a React frontend, an nginx gateway, four FastAPI services, Keycloak authentication, PostgreSQL, MongoDB, MinIO, Elasticsearch, Logstash, Kibana, and Metricbeat.